auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 }

 ```
 A Contact has only these two fields, _firstName_ and _lastName_.
-A stored property is responsible for returning the _fullName_, and the operators _>_ and _<_ have their implementation to be used when an instance is inserted in a ordered list.
+A stored property is responsible for returning the _fullName_, and the operators > and < have their implementation to be used when an instance is inserted in a ordered list.

 #### View

-There are three files responsible for the view layer: the **Main** storyboard, with views already laid out in the starter project; the **ContactsViewController**, that displays the contacts list in a table view; and the **AddContactViewController**, with two labels and fields for setting up the first and last name of a new contact.
-Let's start with the code for **ContactsViewController**.
+There are three files responsible for the view layer: the Main storyboard, with views already laid out in the starter project; the ContactsViewController, that displays the contacts list in a table view; and the AddContactViewController, with two labels and fields for setting up the first and last name of a new contact.
+Let's start with the code for ContactsViewController.
 Replace the **ContactsViewController.swift** file with the following code.

 ```swift
 import UIKit